Kate in Montenegro

 Ne treba kesa (neh tre-bah keh-sah) – I don’t need a bag.
 When you’re tired of collecting dozens of plastic bags from the supermarket, this phrase is very useful!

-Want more than just useful phrases?
+Want more than just useful phrases in Montenegrin?
 Check out my guide on How to Learn Montenegrin

 2 Comments